scality/bert-e/API_DOC.md

     The request has been accepted, and a job has been created.
 The returned json contains the details of the job, including it's id.

-* **302 FOUND**

-    The request has been accepted, and a job has been created.
-The user is redirected to __Bert-E__'s status page.
-Use the proper Json application type in case a 202 response is prefered.

 * **400 BAD REQUEST**